Dennis Franz: Career

 Franz began his acting career at Chicago's Organic Theater Company.
-Although he has in the past performed Shakespeare, his appearance led to his being typecast early in his career as a cop.
-(By Franz's own count, the character of Andy Sipowicz was his 28th role as a police officer).
-He also guest starred in shows such as The A-Team.
+Although he has in the past performed Shakespeare, his physical appearance led to his being typecast early in his career as a cop.
+(By Franz's own count, the character of Andy Sipowicz was his 28th role as a police officer.)
+He also guest starred in shows such as The A-Team and Hunter.
 Other major roles were on the television series Hill Street Blues in which he played two characters over the run of the show.
 Franz first played the role of the corrupt Detective Sal Benedetto in the 1982–1983 season.
 Benedetto eventually commits suicide when a large-scale scam he was running fails.
 Franz returned to the series in 1985 as main character Lt.
 Norman Buntz, remaining until the show's end in 1987.
 He also starred in the short-lived Beverly Hills Buntz as the same character.

 During the late 1970s and early 1980s, Franz worked regularly with directors Brian De Palma and Robert Altman.
-He appeared in three of Altman's films from this period, and five of De Palma's, most prominently as a low-budget movie director in Body Double (1984).
+He appeared in three of Altman's films from this period, and five of De Palma's.
+In addition, he appeared as airport police captain Carmine Lorenzo in the 1990 film Die Hard 2.
+His final film role to date was as Nathaniel Messinger in the 1998 film City of Angels.

-Franz went on to win four Emmy Awards for his portrayal of Andy Sipowicz on NYPD Blue.
+Franz went on to win four Emmy Awards for his portrayal of Andy Sipowicz on NYPD Blue from 1993 to 2005.
 The character of Sipowicz was ranked No. 23 on Bravo's 100 Greatest TV Characters list.
-In 1996, while still on NYPD Blue, Franz appeared in the Disney cartoon Mighty Ducks: The Animated Series in which he provided the voice of Captain Klegghorn, the commanding officer and head of the Anaheim Police Department.
-The series ran from September 1996 to January 1997.

-In 1994, Franz made a cameo appearance as himself in The Simpsons episode "Homer Badman", in which Homer is accused of sexually harassing a babysitter and the case becomes tabloid fodder, generating an exploitative television movie, Homer S.: Portrait of an Ass-Grabber, in which Franz portrays Homer.
+In 1994, while still on NYPD Blue, Franz made a cameo voice appearance as himself in The Simpsons episode "Homer Badman", in which Homer is accused of sexually harassing a babysitter and the case becomes tabloid fodder, generating an exploitative television movie, Homer S.: Portrait of an Ass-Grabber, in which Franz portrays Homer.
+Franz also voiced Captain Klegghorn, the commanding officer and head of the Anaheim Police Department on the Disney cartoon Mighty Ducks: The Animated Series, which ran from September 1996 to January 1997.

-On May 11, 2001, Franz was a contestant on a celebrity edition of the hit television game show Who Wants to Be a Millionaire, winning $250,000 for his charity, the National Colorectal Cancer Research Alliance.

-Franz also was a commercial spokesman for Nextel in the early 2000s.
-The concept was that Franz "refused" to do the commercials, saying they were not something he did.
+In 2000, Franz starred as Earl, an abusive husband, in the Dixie Chicks' music video "Goodbye Earl".
+The next year he competed on the May 11 celebrity edition of the hit television game show Who Wants to Be a Millionaire, winning $250,000 for his charity, the National Colorectal Cancer Research Alliance.
+As a commercial spokesman for Nextel in the early 2000s, Franz appeared as a caricature of himself in commercials, "refusing" to do the commercials, saying they were not something he did.

-He starred as Earl, the abusive husband, in the Dixie Chicks' music video "Goodbye Earl", and a role in country star Sammy Kershaw's music video "Queen of My Double Wide Trailer", as airport police captain Carmine Lorenzo in the 1990 film Die Hard 2 and as Nathaniel Messinger in the 1998 film City of Angels.
-It was his final film role to date.